-Don’t pull an all-nighter—Somewhat along the same lines as drinking, if you have loads of work to get done before a big trip, don’t try to do it all the night before.
+Somewhat along the same lines as drinking, if you have loads of work to do before a big trip, don’t try to do it all the night before.
 Some travelers just stay up all night if they have early morning flights.
 The thought here is that you can sleep on the plane.
 However, that sleep on the plane is never as good as the sleep you missed out on the night before.
-If you are somewhat rested and ready for a long journey, chances are you won’t miss connections due to being rundown and listless from that all-nighter you pulled.
+If you’re somewhat rested and ready for a long journey, chances are you won’t miss connections due to being rundown and listless from that all-nighter you pulled.

-Do rest and relax—Watch a movie.
-Get a few hours of a sleep.
-Whatever you need to do to rest and relax will help you in the morning when you are catching buses, trains and maybe even hovercrafts.
+Watch a movie.
+Get a few hours of sleep.
+Whatever you need to do to rest and relax will help you in the morning when you are catching buses, trains, and maybe even hovercrafts.
 A big travel day is far from restful.
-Soak up being able to stretch those legs for in a few hours, they will be confined to a space smaller than a bread box.
+Soak up being able to stretch those legs for a few hours, they’ll be confined to a space smaller than a bread box.

 While I am guilty of this on almost every trip, packing the night before always leaves me stressed and tired in the morning.
-A tote bag strap breaks.
+A tote bag strap can break.
 You have too much to bring and you need another suitcase.
 If you leave everything until the last minute, you might forget key items.
 The best thing to do is to start packing as soon as possible, even as early as a week before your flight, especially on longer trips.
 Make a packing list on your phone or a piece of paper and check off everything you pack as you go.

-Do find a reliable alarm—There might be nothing worse than either forgetting to set your alarm for an early flight or sleeping right through it.
+There might be nothing worse than either forgetting to set your alarm for an early flight or sleeping right through it.
 If you need to be up at a certain time for a big travel day, let someone else know.
 If you need your mom to call you while you are in Dubai all the way from Kansas, so be it.
 Don’t rely on just one alarm.
 Set several, especially for flight.
-If you want to wake up to the loud ringing of the telephone, schedule a wake up call at your hotel.
+If you want to wake up to the loud ringing of the telephone, schedule a wake-up call at your hotel.

-Don’t leave travel planning for the morning—If you are not sure what time your plane leaves or you don’t know when the only bus to roll through the village that day comes, you may find yourself in trouble in the morning.
-Sort out all planning details at least the night before, if not sooner.
-Time you always think you will have in the morning is usually non-existent.
+If you’re not sure what time your plane leaves or you don’t know when the only bus to roll through the village that day comes, you may find yourself in trouble in the morning.
+Sort out all of your planning details at least the night before, if not sooner.
+The time you always think you’ll have in the morning is usually non-existent.

-Do Shower—For the sake of those who will be forced to sit next to you on long flights or 10 hour bus rides, please shower.
+For the sake of those who will be forced to sit next to you on long flights or 10-hour bus rides, please shower.
 Some travelers just throw being clean out the window when they anticipate a long travel day.
 However, those around you might not appreciate the smell.
-Without a good scrubbing, you will also feel a thousand times more disgusting when you finally get to your final destination.
+Without a good scrubbing, you’ll also feel a thousand times more disgusting when you finally get to your destination.